JohannesHaubner/mapMRI/README.md

 # Mesh registration

+## Affine mesh registration
 We perform the affine registration of the mesh manually.
 This is useful to visualize the affine-registered meshes.

 ```
 $ python scripts/2-meshing/register_brain_mesh.py
 ```

+## Velocity-field mesh registration.

+Assuming you run on a server with SLURM, run

 ```
+$ mkdir -pv ./outputs/mrislurm/
+$ sbatch 4-postprocessing/optimize3d.slurm
 ```